technomancy/bussard/manual.md

 See the default configuration file for an example.

 The `values` can also include functions instead of strings.
-The function will be passed the ship table.
+The function will be passed the ship table, and their return values used.

 ### Upgrades